yatoxlee/yatoxlee.github.io/README.md

 I can't tell whether I belong to the CS world, but I can tell I don't belong to this Physics world.

-And I realized I'm a person who should be alone and make something advanced by myself.
+And I realized I'm a person who should be alone and make something advanced by myself, to polish a jade until it's perfect.

 Too much listening will destory my logic, which is a cruel fact for me.